WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### setSSLPinningMode( pinningMode, pinnedValues )
 <details>
-<summary>Use this API to set the ssl pinning mode and array of pinned values.</summary>
+<summary>Use this API to set the SSL-pinning mode and array of pinned values.</summary>

 Parameters:
-- pinningMode is one of the CAMDOSSLPinning modes described below
+- pinningMode is one of the CAMDOSSLPinning modes described below.
-- pinnedValues is an array as required by the pinning mode
+- pinnedValues is an array that is required by the pinning mode.

 ```
 var pinningMode = CAMDOSSLPinningModeFingerPrintSHA1Signature;